gogins/michael.gogins.studio/README.md

 ### [Csound and HTML5](https://gogins.github.io/michael.gogins.studio/live_talks/csound_with_html5.html)

-Slides from a talk about my implementation of csound.node, my build of Csound for WebAssembly, and my Csound for Android app.
+Slides from a talk about my implementations of csound.node, my build of Csound for WebAssembly, and my Csound for Android app.

 ## External Resources

 Many of these works use Csound and extensions of Csound.
-These can be found in the open source [csound-extended repository](https://github.com/gogins/csound-extended).
+These can be found in the open source [csound] and [csound-extended](https://github.com/gogins/csound-extended) GitHub repositories.

 ## Guiding Principles